yoshoku/numo-openblas/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/yoshoku/numo-openblas.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/yoshoku/numo-openblas/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

-## Code of Conduct

-Everyone interacting in the Numo::Openblas project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/numo-openblas/blob/main/CODE_OF_CONDUCT.md).